Concept Testing / Validation

 Acceptable price ranges are determined for each participant using a modified form of van Westendorp.
 The percentage accepting each price point can then be calculated and plotted.

 - Includes questionnaire setup with your concept description and images.
-Your concept is added to a standardized online survey, with an allowance for up to 3 custom questions appended at the end.
+Your concept is added to a standardized online survey; custom questions can be appended as needed.

 - Includes recruitment and incentivization of online survey panelists.